clux/js-talk-cisco/TALK.md

 - how to share npm modules to make them work on the client as well as the server
 - web components and new browser APIs

-But figured this was a good start point.
+But figured this was a good place to start.
-If you guys run out of topics again, I could possibly talk about that.
-Or I could ridicule the language some more.
-There are plenty of quirky things deeper down in the language as well; there's dragons all the way down.
+There are plenty of quirky things deeper down in the language as well, if you guys run out of topics again and I want to talk.
+There's dragons all the way down.

 Anyway.
 I am off, are there any questions/requests before I show a last slide?

-k bye.
+OK.
 While most people leave, you losers stuck in the middle may enjoy this bastardized poem.